oneillka/G-API-FAQs/README.md

 These are frequently asked questions and answers on developing with the G-API.
 <br><br>

-**Q: What is the `out_meta` boilerplate code we have to write in the G-API op and how does it fit into the big picture?**
+**Q: What is `out_meta`?
+What is the boilerplate code we have to write in the G-API op and how does it fit into the big picture?**
 <br><br>
 A: You'll find helpful information in the [G-API Kernel API Doc](https://docs.opencv.org/4.5.2/d0/d25/gapi_kernel_api.html).
 The **_Extra information_** section contains additional insights.
 <br><br>